-For students coming to Taylor in the fall, we will be offering virtual orientation events throughout the summer.
-You'll get to meet with an academic advisor, explore your assigned residence hall room, learn about extracurricular activities and job opportunities, and meet more of your peers all through virtual events.
+For students coming to Taylor in the fall, we are offering virtual orientation events throughout the summer.
+You'll get to meet with an academic advisor, explore your assigned residence hall room, learn about extracurricular activities and job opportunities, and meet fellow classmates.
 Please check your email for information on University Portal Log In and Registrar profiles to complete.
 More details will be coming your way in the summer!

 Incoming international students, MKs, and TCKs attend International Orientation, hosted right before Welcome Weekend.
 The week-long event allows time for transition and includes opportunities to prepare for the start of the semester.
 All students with an F-1 Visa are required to attend.